This quick and easy side dish features green beans sautéed in garlic butter for a delicious addition to almost any meal!

 - Reduce the heat to medium-low then stir together the garlic and beans.
 Cook for another 2-3 minutes, stirring frequently to avoid burning the garlic.
 Season with salt and pepper to taste and serve immediately.

 Recipe Tips and FAQs

-For non-steamable bags I recommend thawing the beans then simmering for a few minutes until tender.
-They're typically blanched prior to freezing so won't need as much cooking time as fresh green beans.
-Then sauté in garlic butter to finish.
+For non-steamable bags, I recommend thawing the beans and then simmering them for a few minutes until tender.
+They're typically blanched prior to freezing so they won't need as much cooking time as fresh green beans.
+Then sauté them in the garlic butter to finish.

 This recipe will work for canned green beans as well, but the final result will be a little different as canned beans will be much softer.

 For canned beans, you'll skip the simmering step.
 Simply drain the canning liquids and saute your beans in the garlic butter for 3-4 minutes.
 This is a great way to quickly add flavor to canned green beans.

 These green beans with garlic are best made fresh and served hot, but if you need to save a few minutes, you can do the simmering step 1-2 days ahead then cool the beans in an ice water bath to stop the cooking.
 Drain and refrigerate the beans.
 When ready to use sauté them in the garlic butter for a few minutes until warmed through.

 More side dish ideas